Bullet4myValentine/Bullet4myValentine/README.md

 I'm either semi-afk or hanging out with friends.. heh

-I rarely follow, but if I do then I like your pony !
+I rarely follow, Usually only my friends or ponies i like !

 I am super awkward but Int .. pls otherwise we may never talk